Guides

 Can I keep only male guppies?

 Yes.
-Male-only tanks are common for hobbyists who want the color display without the constant breeding.
-Males may display some chasing behavior, but it is typically less intense without females present.
+Male-only tanks are common for hobbyists who want the color display without managing fry.
+Males may display some chasing behavior toward each other, but without females present, it is typically less intense.
+A 10-gallon planted tank with 6-8 males makes an excellent display setup.

 Conclusion